Debt Consolidation vs Debt Settlement: Which Is Better in 2026?

 How Debt Settlement Works

-Debt settlement means a creditor or collector agrees to accept less than the full balance.
-For example, a $10,000 credit card debt might settle for $6,000.
-That sounds attractive, but settlement is not a clean shortcut.
+Debt settlement means a creditor or collector accepts less than the full balance.
+For example, a $12,000 credit card balance might settle for $7,000.
+That can sound attractive, but settlement is not a clean shortcut.
+Creditors usually consider settlement only when they believe full collection is unlikely, which often means the account is already late, charged off, or in collections.

 Which Option Is Better for Your Credit?

-Debt consolidation is usually better for your credit if you make every payment on time and avoid new credit card balances.
-A consolidation loan may create a hard inquiry and a new account, but those are usually smaller issues than missed payments and collections.
+Debt consolidation is usually cleaner for credit if you keep every payment current.
+A new loan or balance transfer may create a hard inquiry and new account, but those are usually smaller problems than missed payments, charge-offs, and collections.

 |---|---|---|